-I have with me copies of the analyses of some of the soils which I shall be pleased to show to anyone afterwards.
+I have with me copies of the analyses of some of the soils which I yields being not more than 7 tons per acre on the better land.

 As regards roots, excepting for sugar beet, we soon found out they were not profitable, and have grown no mangolds or turnips for years.